Liana Gardner/LK Griffie

 - 7th Grade Revolution (Finalist in Children’s Fiction International Book Awards 2018)

 - Misfit McCabe (Pearson Prize Teen Choice Award 2009)

 - Nowhere Feels Like Home (Pearson Prize Teen Choice Award 2010)

 - Diary of a Misfit (“Current Event,” a short story in Diary of a Misfit, was featured in the Story Chairs project, an audio installation featuring the work of 32 writers, musicians, and readers.)

-Gardner’s debut Middle Grade book, 7th Grade Revolution, will launch 10.24.2017 from Vesuvian Books.
+Gardner’s next Middle Grade book, The Journal of Angela Ashby, will launch 9.25.2018 from Vesuvian Books.
 Liana is currently working on a Middle Grade “Homeless Myths” series, with the first book titled, The Star Warriors and the Secret of the Red Key.
 Her most recent YA novel, Speak No Evil, has been completed and is on a quest for a publisher.

 She is also working on a Children’s chapter book series as LK Griffie, with creator Luke Matthews and co-authors Olivia Claire and Jared Cross, entitled Timmy and the Golden Lion Tamarin.